Facial coverings are required throughout Ohio. Please check with establishments for hours or more information. Travel advisory in effect. Learn More

 Many folks opt to join the trail within the Cuyahoga Valley National Park, which is a captivating attraction within itself.
 While the path picks up in various locations within the national park, many find that the central location in the town of Independence, is a perfect start (the entrance around Rockside Road is also where the Towpath transitions with the Cleveland Metroparks).

 So, how'd we get so lucky with all this natural green space?
-The Towpath is built along a former canal that was built between 1825 and 1832 to transport goods between Cleveland (where goods came in through Lake Erie) and Portsmouth, Ohio along the Ohio River.
+The Towpath is situated along a former canal that was built between 1825 and 1832 to transport goods between Cleveland (where goods came in through Lake Erie) and Portsmouth, Ohio along the Ohio River.

 Ask avid runners in Cleveland where to take a jog, and you'll be hard pressed to find one who DOESN'T include the Rocky River Reservation All-Purpose Trail on their list.